TatshSiow/SmoothScrollAutoRefresh/README.md

 ## How does it work?
-This script will automatically restarts SmoothScroll every 1200 Seconds, endlessly and silently.\
+This script will automatically restarts SmoothScroll periodically, endlessly and silently.\
 It won't prompt anything on each execution intervals, letting you focus on your foreground activities.